JaneQ14/File-Comparer/README.md

 # File-Comparer
 A program that checks whether two files are the same.
 It can also generate file hashes and check data based on them.
+(Windows .NET required)

 Download:
 https://github.com/JaneQ14/File-Comparer/releases/download/windows/File.Comparer.exe